Eppo-exp/eppo-ios-sdk/README.md

-# Eppo IOS Feature Flagging SDK
+# Eppo iOS Feature Flagging SDK

 iOS implementation of the Eppo Randomization and Feature Flagging SDK.